nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 4.

-**Use case: Add tags for a student**
+**Use case: Add subjects for a student**

 **MSS**

 1. Tuition teacher requests to list students.
 2. EduManage shows a list of students.
 3. Tuition teacher requests to tag a specific student in the list according to his/her school level and/or subject.
-4. EduManage updates the corresponding tags of the student.
+4. EduManage updates the corresponding subjects of the student.

     Use case ends.